MicrosoftDocs/visualstudio-docs/docs/ide/not-in-toc/about-visual-studio-documentation.md

 ms.date: 02/28/2023
 ROBOTS: NOINDEX,NOFOLLOW
 ---
-# About Visual Studio documentation
+# Welcome to the Visual Studio documentation

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-This page provides information that might help you learn and use the Visual Studio Integrated Development Environment (IDE) for the Windows platform.
-You can reach this page by using the **Help > View Help** menu item in the Visual Studio IDE.

-By default, the **Help > View Help** menu item takes you to the online documentation on learn.microsoft.com.
-You can also choose to install and use the documentation locally in the Help Viewer app.
-See [Install and view documentation locally](#install-and-view-documentation-locally).
+You likely arrived here by clicking **View Help** in the Visual Studio IDE.
+Let's get you where you need to go.

 Documentation for Visual Studio covers the functionality of the IDE.
-You can start with a [feature tour](quickstart-ide-orientation.md) and [overview of Visual Studio](../get-started/visual-studio-ide.md).
-The documentation includes [installation](../install/install-visual-studio.md), [settings in the IDE](./personalizing-the-visual-studio-ide.md), organizing code with [projects and solutions](./solutions-and-projects-in-visual-studio.md), [code editing](./writing-code-in-the-code-and-text-editor.md), [debugging](../debugger/debugger-feature-tour.md) and [performance analysis](../profiling/beginners-guide-to-performance-profiling.md) tools, [testing](../test/index.yml) tools, and more.
+You can start with a [feature tour](~/ide/quickstart-ide-orientation.md) and [overview of Visual Studio](~/get-started/visual-studio-ide.md).
+The documentation includes [settings in the IDE](~/ide/personalizing-the-visual-studio-ide.md), organizing code with [projects and solutions](~/ide/solutions-and-projects-in-visual-studio.md), [code editing](~/ide/writing-code-in-the-code-and-text-editor.md), [debugging](~/debugger/debugger-feature-tour.md) and [performance analysis](~/profiling/beginners-guide-to-performance-profiling.md) tools, [testing](../test/index.yml) tools, and more.

 ## Get started with tutorials